-I am sitting on the back deck of my Mother’s house, deep in the country.
+I am sitting on the back deck of my Mother's house, deep in the country.
 Penelope is lounging in her sunny spot and Jordan is finding some “country projects”.
 It is a bright summer day, with only the slightest whisper of fall in the air.
 There is barely a chill, but you can smell that change is coming.
 As much as I love fall (obviously the best season) I am holding on tight to summer this year.
-I want just a little bit more sunshine, a few more days to lounge around and play, and definitely more popsicles.
+I want just a little bit more sunshine, a few more days to lounge around and play, and I definitely want more popsicles.

 Basically, I want more popsicles.